-"This keynote which was struck at the Summit has been taken up by President Nixon as an invitation to begin that constructive reappraisal on which we are now, together, engaged.
-We have recently had two salient contributions to our dialogue from the other side of the Atlantic -one from President Nixon, in last week's Foreign Policy Report, the other from his advisor Dr. [Henry A.] Kissinger in his speech the week before, to which the resolution now before the house specifically refers.
+"This keynote which was struck at the Summit has been taken up by President [Richard M.] Nixon as an invitation to begin that constructive reappraisal on which we are now, together, engaged.
+We have recently had two salient contributions to our dialogue from the other side of the Atlantic -- one from President Nixon, in last week's Foreign Policy Report, the other from his advisor Dr. [Henry A.] Kissinger in his speech the week before....